6 Website Metrics You Need to Focus On

 This means that your average pageviews per session should be around 7.
 That’s because you need to factor in the homepage and category page.

-Similar to most web metrics, another way of improving your site’s average pageviews per session metric is to create compelling content that would interest and convert your visitors.
+Similar to most website metrics, another way of improving your site’s average pageviews per session metric is to create compelling content that would interest and convert your visitors.

 You need to remember though that having a high average pageviews per session metric doesn’t guarantee that your pages will rank high on SERPs and you’ll get a lot of conversions.
 However, it increases the number of opportunities you’ll have to get more customers or avid readers.

 The traffic your website receives comes from different sources and it is important for you to know the traffic source that drives the most traffic to your website.